Free playbook Scenario planning for SaaS companies

 • Hire 2 AEs in Q2 at $70K/year

-• Ramp: 2 months training → full quota in 6
+• Ramp: 2 months training, then full quota in 6

 • Runway ties their salaries and commissions to hiring dates

-The result: as reps ramp up, your expenses and revenue forecast adjust automatically.
+The result is a dynamic forecast.
+As reps ramp up or hiring dates shift, your expenses and revenue projections adjust automatically.

 Applying seasonality to your forecast